NicolasHubs/ProjetL3info/README.md

 # Planet Raider

+	You play a treasure hunter also called "Planet Raider".
+The game starts on your native planet of your characte, during the funeral of your dad (a "Planet Raider" as well), deceased in front of you a few days ago, murdered by a group of bloodthirsty "Planet Raiders".
+	These treasure hunters, feared by all, have nothing but one goal : Establishing chaos in the Universe.

+	Before succumbing to his wounds, your father revealed the existence of an almighty treasure : "The Stone of the Soul".
+	The legend says that whoever would possess it would be granted an infinite power.
+With his dying breath, your father gave you a map, revealing the location of the stone, and instructions to reach it.
-	You play a treasure hunter also called "Planet Raiders" who is looking for a treasure: the legendary "Stone of the Soul".
-His journey will take him to different planets where he will follow the directions left by his father while escaping the muchachos on his heels.
-Throughout his adventure, he will learn more about his father's past, the stone of the soul and the real intentions of the [ennemi].
+	Your journey will take you to different planets where you will follow the directions left by your father, while escaping the ennemies on your heels.
+Throughout your adventure, you will learn more about your father's past, "The Stone of the Soul" and the real intentions of your pursuers.

 ## Getting Started